DennisTsar/ballast/docs/src/orchid/resources/wiki/platforms/ios.md

 Just like with Jetpack Compose, you should have a separate `*Content` View that has no direct knowledge of the Ballast ViewModel.
 You'll pass in the observable's `vmState` and a callback function for `postInput` from the screen that contains the ViewModel and manages its lifecycle.
-The `*Content` View, then, only needs to be responsible for displaying its content from the non-null `vmState` value, and passing Inputs through `postInput` to be processed by the Ballst ViewModel.
+The `*Content` View, then, only needs to be responsible for displaying its content from the non-null `vmState` value, and passing Inputs through `postInput` to be processed by the Ballast ViewModel.
 Note that Kotlin's Swift name translation will convert the nested class names like `ExampleContract.Inputs.Initialize` to drop the second `.` (looking like `ExampleContract.InputsInitialize` when created in Swift), and will also require you to provide labels for the parameters for all Inputs.